ali-izhar/machine-learning/Theory/Supervised_Learning/Classification/Logistic_Regression/README.md

     <img src="media/sigmoid.png" width=400px>
 </div>

-As can be seen, the function maps real numbers in $(-\infty$, $\infty)$ into probabilities in (0, 1).
+As can be seen, the function maps real numbers in $(-\infty, \infty)$ into probabilities in (0, 1).
 The sigmoid function has some nice mathematical properties that will be useful later:

 $$\sigma(-z) = 1-\sigma(z)$$
 $$\frac{d\sigma(z)}{dz} = \sigma(z)(1-\sigma(z))$$